Stekeblad/stekeblad.optimizely.analyzers/ReadMe.md

 ## Currently available analyzers

-- Content types without inheriting base class, being decorated with ContentTypeAttribute or the attribute is missing the GUID property
+- Content types without inheriting base class or being decorated with ContentTypeAttribute, the attribute is missing the GUID property, the GUID is invallid or used on multiple content types
 - Properties in content types that lacks the virtual keyword
 - Incomplete definition of Initializable modules (needs to both implement interface and decorate with attribute)
-- Incomplete definition of Scheduled jobs
+- Incomplete definition of Scheduled jobs (needs both base type and attribute)
+- Incorrect usage of selection factories (e.g. SelectOne/SelectManyAttribute)
+- Usage of the legacy DataFactory class (Only CMS version 10+)

 More will come!